Psychology, B.A. (Behrend)

 Bachelor of Arts students must take 9 credits in Bachelor of Arts (B.A.)
 Fields (Humanities; Social and Behavioral Sciences; Arts; World Languages [2nd language or beyond the 12th credit level of proficiency in the 1st]; Natural Sciences; Quantification).
 The B.A.
 Fields courses may not be taken in the area of the student’s primary major.
 See your adviser and the Degree Requirements section of this Bulletin.

-Bachelor of Arts students must take 3 credits in Other Cultures.
+Bachelor of Arts students must take 3 credits in World Cultures.

-See your adviser and the full list of courses approved as Other Cultures courses.
+See your adviser and the full list of courses approved as World Cultures courses.

-Academic advising notes: The course series listed above is only one of the many possible ways to move through this curriculum.
+• The course series listed above is only one of the many possible ways to move through this curriculum.
 The number of electives required varies per student.
 Please be sure to consult with an adviser about your intended plan.

 Career Paths

-The B.A. in Psychology is structured within a liberal arts framework that requires study of a foreign language and offers coursework options.
+The B.A. in Psychology is structured within a liberal arts framework that requires study of a world language and offers coursework options.
 If you are interested in criminology and law, you can select courses in political sciences and sociology.
 Students interested in working with children and adolescents take courses in human development, family studies, counseling, trauma studies, and education.
 All psychology students design and conduct a capstone research project and may participate in outreach and mentoring through Penn State Behrend’s Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation, its Prevention of Aggression Resource Center, and its Early Learning Center.

 Careers